Family movie night? There's an app for that

-A lot or a little?
+A Lot or a Little?

 This might sound convenient because writer-director Paul Schrader also wrote Taxi Driver, but this drama could be viewed as a companion piece to that classic.
 Set in the priesthood, First Reformed follows a PTSD sufferer down a dark road searching for a guiding light.
 Hawke's placid surface and intellectual rigor as Father Toller belie the roiling beneath.
 He hasn't overcome his past guilt, and when the opportunity to participate fully in something larger than himself presents itself, you have to imagine that the urge isn't dissimilar to what led him to the clergy in the first place.
 Schrader takes a slow, calm, direct, almost Kubrickian path here: long, static takes; minimal score; few moments of over-the-top emotion.
 What emerges is a portrait -- almost a still-life -- of radicalization.

 The acting is solid all around.
 Ettinger shines as a passionate young husband.
 Hill is sympathetic as the choir director who loves Father Toller.
 As the leader of the church/corporation that employs Toller, Cedric the Entertainer balances priorities of compassion and the bottom line.
-Schrader only allows one clear villain (a heartless CEO), and his dramatic purpose is clear -- to muddy the waters for viewers' rooting interests.
+Schrader allows only one clear villain (a heartless CEO), and his dramatic purpose is clear: to muddy the waters for viewers' rooting interests.
 First Reformed is carefully considered and cleanly executed.
 Its final scene makes an interesting argument for what might cure the sickness that seems to infect so many with violent thoughts.